Suprincesu/nodecheerio/README.md

 # Nodejs & Cheerio
-An experiment scrapping project using nodejs and cheerio to get horoscopes.
+An experimental scrapping project using nodejs and cheerio to get horoscopes.